dmh247365/node_jsnad/README.md

 ### **6.3 - Installing Dependencies**
 Most applications we build will need the functionality of other packages, which are called dependencies, ie our application is dependant upon it.

+Unless specificied otherwise package are installed as dependencies.

 There are two types:
 &nbsp;